PROFILE

 recognize Kazakhstan, on December 25, 1991, and

-the years since Kazakhstan's independence, the
+years since Kazakhstan's independence, the two

-two countries have developed a wide-ranging
+countries have developed a wide-ranging

 bilateral relationship.
 The current Ambassador